-Nathaniel Nordin-Tuininga is a long-time Environmental Educator.
+Nathaniel Nordin-Tuininga is a long-time environmental educator.
 He spent much of his childhood learning directly from 1200 acres of meadows and forests and from the elders who helped him cultivate a deep reverence for the more-than-human world.
 His life has been an ongoing exploration of alternative educational models including the indigenous practices still in use in many “developing” nations, which rely heavily on the interaction between children and the natural world.
-He holds an undergraduate degree in Environmental Studies from the University of Oregon, an Ecovillage and Permacultural Certification from Lost Valley Educational Center, and two teaching degrees in Early Childhood and Grades, from Waldorf Teacher Education Eugene.
+He holds an undergraduate degree in Environmental Studies from the University of Oregon, two graduate degrees in Early Childhood and Grades Education from Waldorf Teacher Education Eugene.
+He has Ecovillage and Permacultural Certification from Lost Valley Educational Center and is certified as a Somatic Movement Educator.
 Nathaniel brings patience, joy, and an intimate appreciation for the ecological interdependence of life.

 Katja Kohler raises cows, goats, rabbits, chickens, ducks and geese, and is dedicated to ecologically focused farming that feeds the microbes, fungi, and bacteria in the soil.
 Her love for nature was fostered while growing up in Guatemala among the monkeys and snakes beneath the canopy of ceibas in the jungle.
 She feels blessed by her childhood experiences and is happy to provide opportunities for more children to learn amongst nature.
 After graduating from UCLA with degrees in art and Spanish, she co-directed a tutorial program, taught art and gardening in Austin Texas, before moving with her husband to a small farm just outside of Cottage Grove.
 She has since taught Spanish at the Montessori school in Eugene and with several afterschool programs.
 She has incorporated Montessori, Waldo